stolostron/config-policy-controller/README.md

 ## Description

-The Configuration Policy Controller watches `ConfigurationPolicies`, and checks if the specified objects are present in the cluster.
-It records compliancy details in the `status` of each ConfigurationPolicy, and as Kubernetes Events.
-If set to `enforce` the configuration, then the controller will attempt to create, update, or delete objects on the cluster as necessary to match the specified state.
-The controller can be run as a stand-alone program or as an integrated part of governing risk with Red Hat Advanced Cluster Management for Kubernetes.
+With the Configuration Policy Controller, you can create `ConfigurationPolicies` to check if the specified objects are present in the cluster.
+The controller records compliancy details in the `status` of each ConfigurationPolicy, and as Kubernetes Events.
+If the policy is set to `enforce` the configuration, then the controller will attempt to create, update, or delete objects on the cluster as necessary to match the specified state.
+The controller can be run as a stand-alone program or as an integrated part of governing risk with the Open Cluster Management project.

+Go to the [Contributing guide](CONTRIBUTING.md) to learn how to get involved.

 This is an example spec of a `ConfigurationPolicy` object:
 ```yaml